Updated: 21 July 2021

 How the law allows us to use your personal information

-Under the General Data Protection Regulation (GDPR), the lawful basis we rely on for processing this information is to perform a public task.
+Under the UK General Data Protection Regulation (UK GDPR), the lawful basis we rely on for processing this information is to perform a public task.

 Lawful basis for processing